TOURIST AT HEART

 IN THE CENTER OF IT ALL

 The Capitol Square is the perfect backdrop for the Dane County Farmers' Market, open Saturdays from April to November.
 It is the largest producer-only market in the country, and home to arts and crafts vendors and street musicians.
-Local shops like Fromagination, featuring Wisconsin artisan cheeses, and restaurants like Coopers Tavern, and the Madison Children's Museum, Wisconsin Historical Museum, and the Wisconsin Veteran's Museum all sit on the square.
+Local shops like Fromagination, featuring Wisconsin artisan cheeses, restaurants like Tavernakaya and Brocach Irish Pub & Whiskey Den, and the Madison Children's Museum, Wisconsin Historical Museum, and Wisconsin Veteran's Museum all sit on the square.

 Adjacent to the square is State Street, a pedestrian mall that links the Capitol to the University of Wisconsin-Madison campus.
-State Street is known for eclectic shops such as Madison Sole, and dining options such as Capital Tap Haus, located in one of the oldest buildings on State Street.
+State Street is known for unique shops such as The Soap Opera and Tailgate Clothing, and dining options such as Wisconsin Brewing Tap Haus, located in one of the oldest buildings on State Street.
 Numerous museums and galleries also line State Street, as does the Overture Center for the Arts, home to more than 200 performances a year.

 UW-MADISON & OUTDOOR ADVENTURES